rmrsk/EBGeometry/Sphinx/source/index.rst

 This is the user documentation for EBGeometry, a small C++ package for computing signed distance fields from surface tesselations and analytic shapes.
 Although EBGeometry is a self-contained package, it is was originally written for usage with embedded boundary (EB) and immersed boundary (IB) codes.

-EBGeometry does not involve itself with the *discrete geometry generation*, i.e. the generation of cut-cells.
+EBGeometry does provide the *discrete geometry generation*, i.e. the generation of cut-cells from a geometry.
 It only takes care of the *geometry representation*, i.e. the creation of complex geometries as numerically efficient signed distance fields.

 .. important::

    The EBGeometry source code is found `here <https://github.com/rmrsk/EBGeometry>`_.
-   A separate Doxygen-generated API of EBGeometry is available `here <doxygen/html/index.html>`_.
+   A separate Doxygen-generated API of EBGeometry is `available here <doxygen/html/index.html>`_.

 ..
 This is for getting rid of the TOC in html view.
 .. raw:: html